JacobMcFarlane/career_deciscion_aid/propsal.md

 Which fields pay the best?

-How many years of experience do those in the field currently have?
+Among different years of experience and different fields, how most commly used data science skills and salary differentiate?

 Usage Scenario: